blurrycontour/zuul-gerrit/doc/source/admin/drivers/github.rst

    .. attr:: merge
       :default: false

-      Boolean value that determines if the reporter should merge the pull reqeust.
+      Determines if the reporter should merge the pull request.
+If this value is a boolean, true indicates that the PR should be merged using a merge commit.
+This parameter can also contain a dictionary instead of a bool.
+      This allows for a finer control over how the PR is merged to the base branch.
+See below for a list of possible subparameters.
 Only used for Pull Request based items.

+      .. attr:: method

+         If :attr:`pipeline.merge` is a dictionary,
+         this attribute allows to control the merge method GitHub uses to bring the PR into the base branch.
+Currently, GitHub allows the following
+         methods:
+         ``merge`` (use a merge commit),
+         ``rebase`` (rebase the commits on top of the base branch) and ``squash`` (squashes all commits of the PR into one single commit).

    .. attr:: label